safesoftware/FMETraining/ServerAuthoring1Basics/Exercise4.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">Start Workspace</td>
-<td style="border: 1px solid darkorange">None</td>
+<td style="border: 1px solid darkorange">C:\FMEData2017\Workspaces\ServerAuthoring\Basics-Ex4-Begin.fmw</td>
 </tr>

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">None</td>
+<td style="border: 1px solid darkorange">C:\FMEData2017\Workspaces\ServerAuthoring\Basics-Ex4-Complete.fmw</td>
 </tr>

 </table>

 ---

-You're a technical analyst in the GIS department of your local city.
-You have plenty of experience using FME Desktop, and your department has just purchased FME Server.
+For the exercises in this chapter, you are a technical analyst in the GIS department of your local city.

-Today's task for you is to use two datasets - cycle paths and drinking fountains - to figure out which drinking fountains are close (within 20 metres) of a cycle route.
-The output is to be written as a KML dataset.
+You have already (Exercises 1, 2, and 3) created a workspace to carry out a translation, published it to FME Server, ran it to confirm it works, shared the repository, and set the workspace to run on a schedule.

-You can easily do this using FME Desktop, and decide to publish it to FME Server too so that users can upload their own set of cycle paths.
+Now you have a task to create a new workspace.
+One of the datasets it uses is the same as in the previous exercise, so we will try to have this second workspace use the data belonging to the first.

 ---